torand/FasterSQL/README.md

 * Ordering: asc, desc, nulls first/last
 * Grouping: group by, having
 * Subqueries: Supported as projections (SELECT clause), relations (FROM clause) and as right operand of predicates (WHERE clause)
+* Set operations: union, union all, intersect, intersect all, except, except all

 ### Supported Statement Parameters